WhySoShy/AutoMorph/IncrementialMapper/README.md

 - > Properties can map into other properties with different names
 - > Current supported mapper types -> IEnumerable, IQueryable, Object
 - > Ignore property from mapping

-### Supported Collections
-- IQueryable
-- IEnumerable
-- Queue
-- Stack
-- List
-- HashSet
-- LinkedList
-- ConcurrentQueue
-- BlockingCollection
-- ConcurrentBag
-- ImmutableList
-- ImmutableQueue
-- ImmutableStack
-- ImmutableSortedSet

 ### Analyzer Todo:
 - [ ] Raise warning if there is no parameterless constructor
 - [ ] Raise warning if multiple mappers has been marked on the same source class, if no key has been added.
 > This can be done with generic attributes.
 - [ ] Raise warning on attributes, if a class is not marked as partial, but they are trying to include a partial method.
+- [ ] Raise warning if the source or target class does not contain any properties.
 - [ ] Raise error if nested object that should be mapped is not marked to be generated.

 ### Generator Todo:
 - [X] Switch ModifierKind from Array to List, ReadonlyList or HashSet.
+- [ ] Allow inputted keys, that can be used as reference points on classes when generating.
+  - This could allow for more flexibility.
+- [ ] Ensure abstract classes cannot be mapped on.

+### Support Todo:
+- [ ] Add support for Internal, protected, internal protected classes.
 - [ ] Add support for Dictionaries
 - [ ] Add support for parameter filled constructors
-- [ ] Allow inputted keys, that can be used as reference points on classes when generating.
-  - This could allow for more flexibility.

 ### Generator Ideas:
 - [ ] Allow users to pass interfaces or classes, that will be used on generic mappers.